 - Cover with cold water.
 For 1/2 cup of coffee grounds you will want to use four cups of cold water.
 Though this recipe is easy to cut in half or double.

 - Strain the coffee.
 Using a metal strainer that is lined with a cheese cloth and strain the steeped coffee.

 While a cheese cloth might not be something you already have on hand in your kitchen, it is a really handy item.
 It can be purchased online or you can easily find it in your grocery store for under $5.

 It comes in a long sheet and you will want to cut a small portion to line your metal strainer with.
-You really do need this fine level of straining so you don’t get coffee grinds in your final drink.
+You really do need this fine level of straining so you don’t get coffee grounds in your final drink.
 Alternatively, you could line the mesh strainer with paper coffee liners.